Fulbright Fellowships for Study Abroad

 CAMPUS DEADLINE: September 13, this includes all letters of recommendation

-- You must register for an on-line application through Embark on the Fulbright website.
+- You must register for an online application through Embark on the Fulbright website.
 Once you have access, you may work on the application at any location at which you have web access.
 In order to be considered for a grant, the application must be submitted electronically through Embark and printed and turned in to the Office for Fellowships by the Vassar Campus deadline.
 Alumni should send the application via the post or fax.
 Please include a list of your recommenders and language evaluator with the hard copy.

-- You will be asked to set up an interview with a member of the Committee on Fellowships to discuss your proposed study; inerviews will be assigned after you submit your application.
+- You will be asked to set up an interview with a member of the Committee on Fellowships to discuss your proposed study; interviews will be assigned after you submit your application.

 - The Committee on Fellowships reviews each application carefully and completes the campus evaluation form.
 Vassar College will forward to the Fulbright Commission all appropriately completed applications for a Fulbright award.
 We do not select or nominate at the campus level for this award.
 We are here to work as your advocates as you put forth your application.

 We are happy to support alumni in the competition, currently enrolled students must apply through the campus committee process.

 - 36 Hours (and More) in Cartagena A photo essay by Sahara Borja